Aditya9056/smush-repo/readme.txt

 = 2.4.5 =

 * Fixed:
-    * Error "No file content sent"
+    * Error "No file content sent" with WP 4.6

 = 2.4.4 =